 6. Leisure and social activities: £50–£100 per month

-Exeter is more than a study destination; it’s a city full of energy, history, and student-friendly experiences.
-Students living in student accommodation in Exeter UK enjoy a safe, welcoming environment with easy access to cafés, libraries, and social hubs.
-Neighbourhoods like St Sidwell’s and Duryard are especially popular for their student communities and convenient amenities.
+Exeter is something that can make you fall in love with it very easily, Exter is known for its history and beautiful nature.
+Students living in student accommodation in Exeter UK describes the city as it safe, and welcoming.
+The city has a lot of cafes, restaurants, libraries, and social hubs.
+Areas such as St Sidwell’s, Longbrook Street and Duryard are especially popular for their supportive communities and facilities.
 When it comes to social life, Exeter has something for everyone.
-Students can relax at Rougemont Gardens, take a stroll along Exeter Quay, or grab coffee at trendy spots near Exeter student accommodation.
-For nightlife, lively pubs and bars in the city centre offer an energetic atmosphere, while cosy cafés and bookshops provide quieter spaces to study or hang out with friends.
+Students can relax at Rougemont Gardens and Exeter Quay.
+The city has tasty food and is being voted as one of the top places to eat in the UK.
+For nightlife, pubs and bars in the city centre provides an energetic atmosphere, and the cafes and bookshops provide quieter spaces to study or hang out with friends.

-Exeter also hosts exciting events and cultural experiences that enhance student life.
-Annual highlights include the Exeter Festival of South West Food & Drink and the Respect Festival, drawing students into the city’s creative and culinary scene.
+Exeter also hosts exciting events and cultural experiences that enhance your experience.
+Annual events such as the Exeter Festival of South West Food & Drink and the Respect Festival, and events at the Exeter Guildhall - the oldest civic building in Coventry, drawing students into the city’s creative and culinary scene.
 Outdoor lovers can explore nearby countryside trails, beaches, and parks, offering the perfect balance to academic life.
-Whether you live in student flats in Exeter, Exeter student houses to rent, or private student accommodation Exeter, the city ensures that student life is fun and engaging.
+Whether you live in student flats in Exeter or Exeter student houses to rent, the city ensures that student life is fun and engaging.
 Amber helps students find the best student accommodation Exeter, putting them close to campus, attractions, and social hotspots so they can make the most of their university experience.

 Exeter is home to some of the UK’s most respected universities, attracting students from across the country and around the world.
-This makes finding student accommodation in Exeter an essential part of planning a smooth, enjoyable student experience.
+This makes finding student living Exeter an essential part of planning a smooth, enjoyable student experience.